 Dr. Lonergan: This is our waiting room, where we have a little make-believe MRI scanner and this little boy is actually doing an MRI scan on his teddy bear.

 Anchor: Which is really cute.
 We’ve been watching a video of that as well.
 So you guys really are creating an environment where people can feel comfortable and have their optimal health taken care of, right?

 Anchor: Thank you so much for sharing that with us.
 So how could someone reach out to you or if they do have a child that might need medical attention, what’s the best way to start that journey?

 Dr. Lonergan: If we need imaging, we go to children’s imaging center, right next to Dell Children’s Hospital.
 It’s part of ARA; lots of information on ARA website.

-Anchor: Mhmm, and there’s that info you have on the screen.
-Thanks so much Doctor for being with us.
+Anchor: And there’s that info you have on the screen.
+Thanks so much, doctor, for being with us.